 A related post:

 Family.
 Friends.
 Health.
 Work.
-Pick four for life balance.
+Pick three for life balance.

 Image: “renjith krishnan” and FreeDigitalPhotos.net.